DTel-HQ/dtel/Payment.md

 | Tatsumaki | 20%      |
 | Mantaro   | 40%      |

-*Side note: Tatsumaki's 20% tax exists on its side, where Mantaro's 40% tax exists on our side.*
+*Side note: Tatsumaki's 20% tax exists on its side ("Amount due after tax" as you see), where Mantaro's 40% tax exists on our side.*

 ### I'm a developer and I want DiscordTel to accept payments from my bot!
 1. Your bot has to be in >1000 servers.